 Brazil’s president, Jair Bolsonaro, is known to have stood against cooperation with China in his campaign speech.
 Since taking office, however, Bolsonaro is expressing a change of heart.
 It is clear that Chinese investment stimulates economic activity, while also creating a handful of foreign investment opportunities.
 We explore what those opportunities are for China and Brazil.

-Brazil’s attitude on China
+Brazil’s attitude on China will Benefit Business

 Despite the surplus of investments pouring in to the country, Bolsonaro is famously skeptical of China’s involvement and interest in Brazil.
 Recently, Bolsonaro expressed his opinion rather blatantly, saying, “The Chinese can buy in Brazil, but they can’t buy Brazil.”
 In his campaign speech, Bolsonaro famously accused China of making predatory moves to exploit Brazil’s niobium resources for steel production.